gitmikex/Agility/f5-agility-lab-master/docs/class5/module1/module1.rst

 Module 1: Create multiple changes.
 Deploy single change
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Objective**
+**Take a snapshot**

--  The user has the ability to select a specific change out of many made for deploy.
+The user has the ability to select a specific change out of many made for deploy.
 We will try to add an additional node to the existing pool in this task.

+Before we start to deploy our first change, we will need to take a snapshot on the current configurations of the BIG-IQ, so we have a reference point to compare before and after the change.

+From the Deployment tab on the top, click on the left SNAPSHOTS >> Local Traffic & Network on the left,

+Click on Create under Snapshot – Local Traffic & Network title.

+Enter the name: Snapshot-Before-Deploy, then click on Create button on the lower right.

+Proceed to the first change on BIG-IQ.

 **Partial Deployment**

+-  1\ :sup:`st` change - add a pool member

-1. From the tab Configuration, click on LOCAL TRAFFIC > Pools, enter “app1pool” in the upper right Filter and search, select a pool by clicking on name “app1pool” on either BOS-vBIGIP01 or 02.
+From the tab Configuration, click on LOCAL TRAFFIC > Pools, enter “app1pool” in the upper right Filter and search, select a pool by clicking on name “app1pool” on either BOS-vBIGIP01 or 02.

 |image1|

--  1\ :sup:`st` change

--  Click on New Member, select from Existing Node “app1node2” on port 80 HTTP
+Click on New Member, select from Existing Node “app1node2” on port 80 HTTP

 |image2|

--  Leave everything else default, and click on “Save and Close” on lower right
+Leave everything else default, and click on “Save and Close” on lower right

 We have just made a change to the BIG-IQ configuration for app1pool on the BOS HA pair.

 -  2\ :sup:`nd` change – Create a New Monitor “mon-https”

--  Click into Configuration > LOCAL TRAFFIC > Monitors and then click on “Create” button.
+Click into Configuration > LOCAL TRAFFIC > Monitors and then click on “Create” button.

 |image3|

--  New Monitor
+New Monitor
    -  Name: **mon-https**

    -  Type: **HTTPS**